Yingfan-Duan/Yingfan-Duan.github.io/_posts/machine_learning/2022-5-11-Machine-Learning-Training-DNN.md

 ### Monte Carlo Dropout

 - MC Dropout can boost the performance of any trained dropout model without having to retrain it or even modify it at all, provides a much better measure of the model’s uncertainty, and is also amazingly simple to implement.
+- acts the same during training and prediction
+- allow random dropout during prediction
+- But instead of using one result of NN, we are using the ensemble  result for prediction.